Bara/sourcebans-xenforo-sync/README.md

 # SourceBans Sync
 SourceBans Sync is a one-way sync from your XenForo installation to your SourceBans++ installation.
 You will be able to select your XenForo usergroups and match them with your SourceBan++ equivalents.
 Please read the warnings below before installing this add-on.

+**Note: This addon will WIPE your current admins in SourceBans.
+This addon is meant for CLEAN installs.
+If you don't want to lose all your current admins and their associations to previous bans, then DO NOT USE THIS ADDON.**

 > We are not responsible for any damage this plugin does to your SourceBans database.
 We HIGHLY recommend you backup your database and use a clean installation when using this add-on.